TluwaniMS/ES6-Essentials/README.md

 * `filter()`:

-The `filter()` returns new array with all the elements that satisfy the conditions required by the `Callback function` provided.
+The `filter()` method returns new array with all the elements that satisfy the conditions required by the `Callback function` provided.

 The `Callback Function` is invoked with three arguments: